daniaokuye/winnerineast.github.io/README.md

 ## <a name="NLPModels">NLP Models</a>
 - [BERT](https://github.com/winnerineast/bert): one of famouse NLP models.
+- [Deep Code Search](https://github.com/winnerineast/deep-code-search):Code for the ICSE 2018 paper Deep Code Search.
+- [DeepLearningSmells](https://github.com/winnerineast/DeepLearningSmells):We have two objectives to carry out this research.
+The first objective is to explore the feasibility of applying deep learning models to detect smells without extensive feature engineering, just by feeding the source code elements in tokenized form.
+Another goal of the work is to investigate the possibility of applying transfer-learning in the context of deep learning models for smell detection by investigating transferability of results between programming languages.
 - [GPT-2](https://github.com/winnerineast/gpt-2):best NLP model we have.
 - [GPT-2 Chinese](https://github.com/winnerineast/GPT2-Chinese): GPT2 Chinese model.
 - [HarvestText](https://github.com/winnerineast/HarvestText):Sow with little data seed, harvest much from a text field.
 - [MASS](https://github.com/winnerineast/MASS):MASS is a novel pre-training method for sequence to sequence based language generation tasks.
 It randomly masks a sentence fragment in the encoder, and then predicts it in the decoder.
 - [Neural NLP Neural Classifier](https://github.com/winnerineast/NeuralNLP-NeuralClassifier):NeuralClassifier is designed for quick implementation of neural models for hierarchical multi-label classification task, which is more challenging and common in real-world scenarios.
 A salient feature is that NeuralClassifier currently provides a variety of text encoders, such as FastText, TextCNN, TextRNN, RCNN, VDCNN, DPCNN, DRNN, AttentiveConvNet and Transformer encoder, etc. It also supports other text classification scenarios, including binary-class and multi-class classification.
 It is built on PyTorch.
 Experiments show that models built in our toolkit achieve comparable performance with reported results in the literature.
 - [Neural Relation Extraction with Tensorflow](https://github.com/winnerineast/TensorFlow-NRE):Neural relation extraction aims to extract relations from plain text with neural models, which has been the state-of-the-art methods for relation extraction.
 In this project, we provide our implementations of a word-level and sentence-level combined Bidirectional GRU network (BGRU+2ATT).
+- [NLP4Han](https://github.com/winnerineast/nlp4han):a collection of Chinese NLP processing tools.
 - [Plato Research Dialogue System](https://github.com/winnerineast/plato-research-dialogue-system):The Plato Research Dialogue System is a flexible framework that can be used to create, train, and evaluate conversational AI agents in various environments.
 It supports interactions through speech, text, or dialogue acts and each conversational agent can interact with data, human users, or other conversational agents (in a multi-agent setting).
 Every component of every agent can be trained independently online or offline and Plato provides an easy way of wrapping around virtually any existing model, as long as Plato's interface is adhered to.
 - [pyTorch transformers](https://github.com/winnerineast/pytorch-transformers):PyTorch-Transformers (formerly known as pytorch-pretrained-bert) is a library of state-of-the-art pre-trained models for Natural Language Processing (NLP).
+- [Tokenizer](https://github.com/winnerineast/tokenizer):Tokenize source code into integer vectors, symbols, or discrete tokens.
 - [transformaer xl chinese](https://github.com/winnerineast/transformer-xl-chinese): a good chinese text generator.

 ## <a name="RecommendationSystem">Recommendation System</a>